 1.)
 Simple digital microscopes

-There are many digital microscopeson the market.
-I often use my inexpensive Celestron 44330biological microscope for quick fecal exams (pic below).
+There are many different kinds and brands of digital microscopes on the market.
+Over ten years ago, when I first wrote this article, I often used my simple and inexpensive Celestron 44330 biological microscope for quick fecal exams.
 It can be used by itself with the eyepiece as an optical microscope, or it can be hooked up to a computer to view the images digitally on the screen.

 2.)
 Trinocular microscopes